Azure-Samples/distributed-az-edge-framework/README.md

 Each pod contains two containers:

-1. A Dapr sidecar container which works as proxy to Dapr services and ecosystem.
+1. A custom code container which leverages IoT Hub Device SDKs (optionally) to integrate with IoT Hub.
-2. A custom code which leverages IoT Hub Device SDKs (optionally) to integrate with IoT Hub.
+2. A Dapr sidecar container which works as proxy to Dapr services and ecosystem.

 Apart from the above arrangement, there is a system pod which gets deployed as well, this system pod is called IoT Hub Integration Module.
 The job of this pod is to route messages from pub-sub layer to IoT Hub using IoT Hub client SDKs.